 Your cover photo is often the first thing visitors notice.
 So it’s best to choose an image or video that immediately conveys your unique value proposition and brand personality.

-The image delivers a unique value proposition, and the product images and design convey our brand’s personality.
+The image delivers a unique value proposition, and the design conveys its brand’s personality.

 At this stage, Facebook prompts you to add a cover photo, but if you’d prefer, you can upload a cover video once you’ve finished creating your page.